tessel/t2-start/ap.md

     // Once the request gets a successful response, update that statusNode with the status of the LED. req.onload = function(e) {
       if (req.readyState == 4 && req.status == 200) {
-        if (req.status == 200) {
         var response = JSON.parse(req.responseText);
         statusNode.textContent = response.on ?
 'ON' : 'OFF';
       } else {
-          console.log('Error');
+        console.log('Error', e); // If something went wrong, log that event to the console.
       }
     }
+    req.send(); // Send our request to the server
   }
-    req.send(); // send our request to the server
-  }
 </script>
 {% endhighlight %}

-While there are some comments in the previous code snippet, the summary is when a button with the class "led-button" is clicked, we grab the info from its "data-led" attribute and make a request to our Tessel server with that info in the url.
-After we get a successful response from the server, we update the "Status" field next to the button with the state of the corresponding LED.

 Now let's check out `ap.js` again to finish up the project.
 First, we're going to make a few changes to our server setup: